organix/uFork/sponsor.md

 and a _Controller_ to whom it reports life-cycle messages.
 From the perspective of the Controller, the new Sponsor is a _Peripheral_.
-A Sponsor begins is an `IDLE` state, with no initial resources.
+A Sponsor begins in an `IDLE` state, with no initial resources.

 The Controller draws from its own resource pool